applied-ml-bde/bde/README.md

 ## Development Setup

+- Install [pixi](https://pixi.sh/latest/#installation) to manage development environments.
+- To install all environments, run `pixi install -a --frozen` in the project directory.
-- Install pre-commit hooks with `pre-commit install`
+- Install pre-commit hooks with `pre-commit install`.
-- Run tests using `pytest`
+- Run tests using `pytest` or `pixi run -e test test` from the project directory.
+- For development, the interpreter in `bde/.pixi/envs/dev/` can be used.

 ## How to use

 ### Examples